Product Formulas for Periods of CM Abelian Varieties and the Function Field Analog: Semi-simple Abelian Varieties

-\begin{Remark} The Theorem of Poincar\'e and Weil \cite[Proposition~9.1]{MilneAbVar} states that any abelian variety is semisimple over $K$.
-More precisely, for any abelian variety $X$ over $K$, there are simple abelian subvarieties $X_1, \cdots, X_n \subset X$ such that the map $X_1 \times \cdots \times X_n \to X, \ (a_1, \cdots, a_n) \to a_1+\cdots+a_n$ is an isogeny.
-The proof of this is analogous with a standard proof for the semisimplicity of a representation of a finite group $G$ on a finite-dimensional vector space over $\BQ$, see \cite[Remark~9.2]{MilneAbVar}. \end{Remark}
+\begin{Remark} The Theorem of Poincar\'e and Weil \cite[Proposition~9.1]{MilneAbVar} states that any abelian variety is semi-simple over $K$.
+More precisely, for any abelian variety $X$ over $K$, there are simple abelian subvarieties $X_1, \cdots, X_n \subset X$ such that the map $X_1 \times_K \cdots \times_K X_n \to X, \ (a_1, \cdots, a_n) \to a_1+\cdots+a_n$ is an isogeny.
+The proof of this is analogous with a standard proof for the semi-simplicity of a representation of a finite group $G$ on a finite-dimensional vector space over $\BQ$, see \cite[Remark~9.2]{MilneAbVar}. \end{Remark}

 Let $X$ be a simple abelian variety, and let $0 \neq f\in \End_K(X)$.
 Then $f$ is an isogeny, because by the simplicity of $X$, the image of $f$ equals $X$ and the connected component of $\ker f$ equals $\{0\}$, as both are abelian subvarieties.
 So $f$ is surjective with finite kernel.
 From this it follows that $\QEnd_K(X)$ is a division algebra or equivalently a skew-field, i.e., a ring, possibly non commutative, in which every nonzero element has an inverse.